RippleOSI/Ripple-FHIR/FHIR-Ripple_Mapping/README.md

 To make use of the templates in Ripple, create one/two files for the FHIR resource, e.g. one for both GET and POST, or one for GET and one for POST.

-The GET-Transform file will use the FHIR to Ripple UI template that you created (eg *Allergies_FHIR_to_Ripple.json*)
+The GET-Transform file will use the FHIR to Ripple/PulseTile UI template that you created (eg *Allergies_FHIR_to_UI_transform_v1.0.json*)

-The POST-Transform file will use the Ripple UI to FHIR template that you created (eg *Allergies_Ripple_to_FHIR.json*)
+The POST-Transform file will use the Ripple/PulseTile UI to FHIR template that you created (eg *Allergies_UI_to_FHIR_transform_v1.0.json*)

-When the Ripple Middle Tier fetches an instance of, eg a FHIR Allergy record from the FHIR server, it will apply the *Allergies_FHIR_to_Ripple.json* template, and return the transformed object to the Ripple UI - PulseTile will then display the Allergy record
+When the Ripple QEWD Middle Tier fetches an instance of, eg a FHIR Allergy record from the FHIR server, it will apply the *Allergies_FHIR_to_UI_transform_v1.0.json* template, and return the transformed object to the Ripple UI - PulseTile will then display the Allergy record

-When a new Allergy record is POSTed from the Ripple UI, the middle tier will apply the *Allergies_Ripple_to_FHIR.json* template, and POST the Allergy FHIR JSON record to the remote server.
+When a new Allergy record is POSTed from the Ripple UI, the middle tier will apply the *Allergies_UI_to_FHIR_transform_v1.0.json* template, and POST the Allergy FHIR JSON record to the remote server.